gammaGrey/Mixed_Messages/README.md

 * Hundreds of possible messages.
 ### Future changes:
 * More templates.
-* Multiple messages to be generated for each run.
+* Multiple messages generated for each run.
-* More interesting messages to be added with variable formats.
+* More interesting messages with variable formats.
+* Web-based UI.

 ## How to use
 Run on command line: `node mixedMessages.js`, or run in your IDE with Node.js set up.